bricklen/gmailnotifier/README.md

 ### gmailnotifier installation
 1. Download the most recent release from https://github.com/bricklen/gmailnotifier/releases
 1. Extract the zip file (or tarball).
 If you're unsure where to extract to, create a directory under $HOME called `apps` and extract the zip file there.
-1. Launch the BitBar app if you haven't already.
+1. Launch the `xbar` app if you haven't already.
-1. Click on the BitBar text/icon in the toolbar, select *Change Plugin Folder*, then set the plugins directory location to where your toolbar apps will run from.
+1. Click on the xbar text/icon in the toolbar, select *Change Plugin Folder*, then set the plugins directory location to where your toolbar apps will run from.
 This should be `gmailnotifier-X.Y/plugins`, where `X.Y` is the version. (see NOTE below for alternatives).

-    You can change this plugins setting at any time by clicking on your BitBar toolbar app, then clicking *Preferences* ->  *Change Plugin Folder*.
+    You can change this plugins setting at any time by clicking on your xbar toolbar app, then clicking *Preferences* ->  *Change Plugin Folder*.

-    **NOTE**: If you only want to run this app (and no other BitBar plugins), using the `gmailnotifier-X.Y/plugins` directory is fine.
-However, if you have other plugins, you probably want a plugins directory in a more central location (eg. `$HOME/bitbar/plugins/`.
+    **NOTE**: If you only want to run this app (and no other xbar plugins), using the `gmailnotifier-X.Y/plugins` directory is fine.
+However, if you have other plugins, you probably want a plugins directory in a more central location (eg. `$HOME/xbar/plugins/`.
-    If you do use an external BitBar plugins directory, you will need to copy the `gmailnotifier.*.cgo` executable to that plugins directory.
+    If you do use an external xbar plugins directory, you will need to copy the `gmailnotifier.*.cgo` executable to that plugins directory.
 1. If you get a warning like "*gmailnotifier.30s.cgo cannot be opened because the developer cannot be verified*", you will need go to *System Preferences* -> *Security & Privacy* -> *General* and allow the app to be opened.
-1. If you needed to grant permission to install the gmailnotifier app, repeat the earlier BitBar *Change Plugin Folder* step (step #4)
+1. If you needed to grant permission to install the gmailnotifier app, repeat the earlier xbar *Change Plugin Folder* step (step #4)
 1. Once gmailnotifier is successfully installed, add a file called `.creds_gmail` to same location as the executable (eg. `gmailnotifier-X.Y/plugins/`).
-This file must exist for the plugin to know which accounts to check.
+This file MUST exist for the plugin to know which accounts to check.

-    Add the Gmail username and password to .creds_gmail separated by a pipe (`|`).
+    Add the Gmail username and app password to `.creds_gmail` separated by a pipe (`|`).

-    Do this for each email account you want to check, one *username|password* pair per line.
+    Do this for each email account you want to check, one *username|app-password* pair per line.

     #### Example
     ```